Integrated Sustainability Logo White

 In 2018, a slumbering industrial past was brought back into sharp focus for a community in Eastern British Columbia.
-Deep in the mountains, an inspection of a tailings pond dam wall built in the early ’50s was deemed to need significant remediation work.
+Deep in the mountains, an inspection of a tailings pond embankment built in the early ’50s was deemed to need significant remediation work.

 The HB Dam, located 10 km south of Salmo, BC, was initially constructed in 1955 to retain and store tailings from the nearby HB Mine, which was in operation until 1978, and decommissioned in 2005.
 After the earth dam of the tailings pond endured heavy rainfall in 2012, the HB Mines Tailings Facility became an environmental focus of the Regional District of Central Kootenay (RDCK).
 In 2016 it was approved for its passive closure, which includes stabilization of the dam and remediation of the tailings area.